 There is no specific legal or tax framework for real estate investment trusts in Denmark.
+Based on public case law available, trusts have typically been treated as being transparent for Danish tax purposes.

 8. Real estate finance

 Real estate finance involves financing of acquisitions or developments of real estate where the debt is secured against the property and serviced by rental income.